Veo 3.1 Fast vs Kling O3

 This comes down to one question: are your ads about products or people?

-Kling O3 scored 7.6 total and dominates on human content.
-Human realism is 9.0 vs Fast's 7.5 — the biggest gap between these models.
-Motion pacing (8.5 vs 7.0) and scene consistency (8.5 vs 8.0) are also Kling strengths.
-For talking heads, AI influencers, UGC, and any format where a person is the subject, Kling produces noticeably more convincing results.
+Kling O3 scored 8.0 total and leads on human content.
+Human realism is 9.0 vs Fast's 8.5 — Kling is still the leader, though Fast has closed the gap.
+Motion pacing (8.5 vs 8.0) and scene consistency (8.5 vs 8.0) are also Kling strengths.
+For talking heads, AI influencers, UGC, and any format where a person is the subject, Kling produces more convincing results.
 It is also cheaper at 9 credits per second.

-Veo 3.1 Fast scored 7.0 total but wins where photorealism matters most.
+Veo 3.1 Fast scored 7.7 total and wins where photorealism matters most.
 Visual quality (8.5 vs 8.0) and product shots (8.5 vs 8.0) are its strengths.
 For beauty product close-ups, luxury fashion, and food photography where texture and lighting precision are critical, Fast produces the sharpest results in our benchmarks.

 Many advertisers use both: Fast for product hero shots, Kling for people-focused segments.
 You can combine clips from both models in post-production.